DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Source code**: program statements in human-readable form using a formal programming language's rules for syntax and semantics
 - **Spyware/Adware**: software that performas a variety of monitoring and data gathering functions; AKA potentailly unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time
 - **Input validation** verifies that user-supplied input does not violate security conditions.
-Effective against buffer overflow, XSS and SQL Injection attacks
+Effective against buffer overflow, XSS and SQL Injection attacks.
+Parameter checking, or input validation, is used to ensure that input provided by users to an application matches the expected parameters for the application.
+Developers may use parameter checking to ensure that input does not exceed the expected length, preventing a buffer overflow attack.
 - **Bounds checking** is a form of input validation, but it is typically used to ensure that numeric input falls within an acceptable range
 - **Limit Check** which is the verification that input is within a preset range or domain
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements